Little Audrey: Animated cartoons

 Little Audrey in a scene from "The Seapreme Court" (1954).

-Audrey first appeared in the Noveltoon Santa's Surprise (1947), where she was the most prominent member of a multicultural child cast working to clean Santa's workshop while he was asleep, and was briefly seen in the January 1948 Popeye cartoon Olive Oyl for President.
-Her first appearance in her own series was the short Butterscotch and Soda, released on July 16, 1948.
+Audrey first appeared in the Noveltoon Santa's Surprise (1947), where she was living in Manhattan, New York City, as the most prominent member of a multicultural child cast working to clean Santa's workshop while he was asleep, and was briefly seen in the January 1948 Popeye cartoon Olive Oyl for President.
+Her solo appearance was the short Butterscotch and Soda, released on July 16, 1948.

 In common with many animated shorts of the period, childlike fantasy played an important role in Audrey's early cartoons, which often used dream sequences as the basis of the storylines.
 In this way, Audrey could attend a wedding in Cakeland (Tarts and Flowers, 1950), ride the clouds with Mother Goose (Goofy Goofy Gander, also 1950), or face an underwater tribunal of outraged catfish (The Seapreme Court, 1954).
 Slapstick crept into the series with Surf Bored (1953), which pitted the precocious Audrey against a hulking but ultimately brainless lifeguard.
 A total of 16 cartoons starring Audrey were produced for theatrical release, several of which were re-packaged for television from the late 1950s on.

 Audrey was the only character in the series to have her own theme song with vocals ("Little Audrey Says", by Winston Sharples and Buddy Kaye).
 Some other characters (and certain one-shots) in the series had their own themes, but were entirely instrumental.
 Two Noveltoons spin-offs, Casper the Friendly Ghost and Herman and Katnip, had their own vocal themes, but only after leaving the series.

 For Little Audrey, the pre-October 1950 cartoons were sold in 1956 to television distributor U.M. & M. TV Corporation, which was acquired by National Telefilm Associates the following year.
 After National Telefilm's failure to renew the copyright for the pre-October 1950 cartoons, they reverted to the public domain.
 The post-October 1950 cartoons would be sold to Harvey Comics when they acquired the rights to the character in 1959.
 Today, they are the property of DreamWorks Animation (via DreamWorks Classics), a subsidiary of NBCUniversal distributed by Universal Television.
 Olive Oyl for President became property of Warner Bros. (via Turner Entertainment Co.) and is distributed by Warner Bros.
 Television.

 Audrey is one of the three (later four) main characters in the DreamWorks Animation Television's animated series Harvey Street Kids, renamed Harvey Girls Forever! in its second season.
-Little Audrey was modernized, her classic outfit replaced by more contemporary clothing.
+She is the descendant of Little Audrey, as she wears more contemporary clothing.
 She has brown hair in the series, more akin to the comics as opposed to red hair as in the theatrical shorts.

-Unlike her comic-book counterpart, Audrey is tomboyish and energetic.
+Much like her ancestor, Audrey is tomboyish and energetic.
 She was voiced by Stephanie Lemelin.
 Some of her companions from the comics, like Melvin Wisenheimer, Tiny, and Lucretia also appeared in Harvey Girls Forever!